robdrimmie/imtg/devlog/rmd/plan.md

 Oh so it is probably going into the wrong half! no, switching from < to <= was not the thing.

+2145 huzzah!
+I think I got it.
+We can see how it ultimately pans out but I think this is reliable to start with at least.
+And it's even under test though it's unlikely I'll mess this up.

+Alrighty then, so now I did this math stuff, what was it all in service of?
+Scores.
+Specifically action scores I think, right?